igorbenav/fastcrud/README.md

 <h2>Usage</h2>

-fastcrud offers two primary ways to use its functionalities:
+FastCRUD offers two primary ways to use its functionalities:

 1. By using `crud_router` for automatic endpoint creation.
-2. By integrating `fastcrud` directly into your FastAPI endpoints for more control.
+2. By integrating `FastCRUD` directly into your FastAPI endpoints for more control.

 Below are examples demonstrating both approaches: